-The Texas Parents as Teachers (PAT) state office supports programs in the state of Texas using the Parents as Teachers curriculum.
-This website provides information on the state office, the Parents as Teachers model, and the sites in Texas.
+The Texas Parents as Teachers (PAT) State Office supports programs in the state of Texas using the Parents as Teachers curriculum.
+The State Office is a program of Mental Health America of Texas, which you can learn more about by clicking on the logo at the bottom of every page.
+This website provides information on the State Office, the Parents as Teachers model, and Parents as Teachers sites in Texas.

 Texas Parents as Teachers has been serving families since 1986.
 In Texas there are currently 40 sites serving over 5,000 families throughout the state.
 Texas Parents as Teachers sites receive funding from a variety of sources, including school districts, nonprofits, and government programs.
 Visit the About page for more information.

 The Parents as Teachers program is an evidence-based early childhood home visiting framework that builds strong communities, thriving families and children who are healthy, safe and ready to learn.
 Parents as Teachers certifies professional parent educators to implement the program.
 Educators emphasize parent-child interaction, development centered parenting and family well-being in their work with families.

 The Parents as Teachers model has four components: personal visits, group connections, screenings, and resource referrals.
 Together, these form a dynamic package of services.
 Parents as Teachers serves a range of families with varying needs and offers services to families with children at any point from the prenatal period through kindergarten.
 For more information, visit the National Parents as Teachers website at parentsasteachers.org.